tessasullivan/countWords/README.md

 | :-------------     | :------------- | :------------- |
 | Occurrence of words is counted | User enters a sentence |The words are listed alphabetically with the count of occurrences|

+## Installation
+No installation or setup required.
+Simply go to https://tessasullivan.github.io/countWords/.

 ## Known Issues
 * Previous results are not cleared when a new search is entered.